 Abstract

-Introduction: Sa-Tri-Lhung-Klod remedy (ST) is a Thai traditional medicine preparation in the Thai National Drug List of Herbal Medicine, used for postpartum care such as excreting amniotic fluid, reducing inflammation, as a blood tonic, and improving blood circulation.
-Quality control and stability testing of this remedy are necessary to determine the standard quality of herbal formulations.
-In addition, the standard quality values and the stability of ST have not been reported.
+Introduction: Sa-Tri-Lhung-Klod (ST) remedy is a Thai traditional medicine preparation, used for post-partum care including excreting amniotic fluid, reducing inflammation, and improving blood circulation.
+The standard quality values and the stability of ST have not been reported.
+Quality control and stability testing are necessary to determine and insure the standard quality of ST remedy.

 Downloads